brannerchinese/rc_study_plans/projects/b-trees.md

  1. [Douglas Comer, "The Ubiquitous B-Tree,"](https://github.com/tpn/pdfs/blob/master/The%20Ubiquitous%20B-Tree%20-%201979%20%28comer-b-tree%29.pdf) ACM _Computing Surveys_, Vol ll, No 2, June 1979, pp. 121-37.
 [Local copy here](../materials/Douglas_Comer,_The_Ubiquitous_B-Tree.pdf).

     > The author thanks the referees, especially for providing contacts regarding the history of B-trees, and IBM Corporation for cheerfully making available detailed information on its B-tree based access method when none of its competitors would reveal theirs. (p.
 136)

-    >
-    > ...
-    >
-    > The origin of "B-tree" has never been explained by the authors.
-As we shall see, "balanced," "broad," or "bushy" might apply.
-Others suggest that the "B" stands for Boeing [DPB: Bayer and McCreight were Boeing engineers at the time of their 1972 paper].
-Because of his contributions, how- ever, it seems appropriate to think of B-trees as "Bayer"-trees. (p.
-123)
+    TODO: Write up notes on reading.

+ 1. Steve S. Skiena, _Algorithm Design Manual_.
+Ch.
+12 "Data Structures", Sec.
+12.1 "Dictionaries".
+P. 370:

+    > The idea behind a B-tree is to collapse several levels of a binary search tree into a single large node, so that we can make the equivalent of several search steps before another disk access is needed.
+With B-tree we can access enormous numbers of keys using only a few disk accesses.
+To get the full benefit from using a B-tree, it is important to understand how the secondary storage device and virtual memory interact, through constants such as page size and virtual/real address space.
+Cache-oblivious algorithms (described below) can mitigate such concerns.

- 1. [Amruta Kudale, "B+ tree preference over B trees"](http://www.academia.edu/11575258/B_tree_preference_over_B_trees) [Local copy here](../materials/Amruta_Kudale,_B_tree_preference_over_B_trees.pdf).
-This paper is poorly proofread but seems to be a survey of main ideas: summarizes special features of B+ trees (Sec.
+ 1. [Amruta Kudale, "B⁺ tree preference over B trees"](http://www.academia.edu/11575258/B_tree_preference_over_B_trees) [Local copy here](../materials/Amruta_Kudale,_B_tree_preference_over_B_trees.pdf).
+This paper is poorly proofread but seems to be a survey of main ideas: summarizes special features of B⁺ trees (Sec.
 III.C) and their advantages over ordinary B trees (Sec.
 IV.A).

  1. Gräfe.